 Short term marking should not be used for temporary lane transitions or bypasses.

 Temporary raised pavement markers are used to provide temporary guidance until the permanent pavement markings can be applied in 14 days or less.
-If temporary pavement marking must remain in place longer than 14 days then a temporary paint should be used to supply guidance to motorist.
+If temporary pavement marking must remain in place longer than 14 days, then a temporary paint should be used to supply guidance to motorists.
 If temporary paint is used, it shall be applied in the same location and patterns as the permanent pavement marking will be applied.